rackerlabs/support-how-to/content/cloud-monitoring/troubleshooting-the-rackspace-monitoring-agent.md

     contains a valid agent token.
 3. Check for errors and status information in the **C:\\ProgramData\\Rackspace Monitoring\\log.txt** file.
-4. In the Windows Control Panel, open the settings for Windows Firewall and verify that port 443 is open (added as an inbound firewall rule).
+4. Verify that the monitoring agent is running by opening the Task Manager, clicking the **Services** tab and locating the **Rackspace Monitoring** agent service.
-5. Verify that the monitoring agent is running by opening the Task Manager, clicking the **Services** tab and locating the **Rackspace Monitoring** agent service.
+5. Ensure that you have firewall rules that allow IPv6 communication or if you have IPv6 disabled, make sure that the firewall is permitting the agent to communicate.

 ### Check for duplicate entities